 Gunnar grew up in Juneau, AK.
 His parents owned a bike shop and he spent much of his childhood pedaling around.
 After studying physics at CMU, Gunnar took a detour to the Patent Office.
 After two years of reading patents, Gunnar made the leap to software development and never looked back.

-Gunnar's main project is the eLandings Electronic Logbook, which
+Gunnar's main project at NOAA NMFS AKR was the eLandings Electronic Logbook, which

 - Reduces paper storage requirements